 A cryptocurrency wallet that cannot be compromised because it does not hold any private keys online.
-Sometimes confused with hardware wallet and "offline wallet," a cold wallet improves security because it operates manually without access to the Internet.
+Sometimes confused with Signing Device (a.k.a.hardware wallet) and "offline wallet," a cold wallet improves security because it operates manually without access to the Internet.
 An example of the ultimate cold wallet is a "paper wallet" which exists only on paper form---the private keys are not in any electronic device at all.

 Electrostatic discharge (ESD) is the sudden flow of electricity between two electrically charged objects caused by contact, an electrical short, or dielectric breakdown.
 ESD can be fatal to unprotected electronics.

 A File Allocation Table (FAT) is a file system developed for hard drives that originally used 12 or 16 bits for each cluster entry into the file allocation table in MS-DOS.
 It is used by the Operating System (OS) to manage files on hard drives and other computer systems, and is the defacto standard for organizing flash cards, USB flash drives, and other portable media.